- Number of A levels required:

 Conditions of offers and programme requirements

 If you do decide to accept a place at the University of Birmingham you are required to comply with the following:

-A satisfactory health declaration, including evidence of appropriate immunisations and Occupational Health clearance if required - further information can be found on our Health and Immunsation Forms page
+- A satisfactory health declaration, including evidence of appropriate immunisations and Occupational Health clearance if required - further information can be found on our Health and Immunsation Forms page

 We can only accept applications from those considered as home fee status.